phpreaver/phpreaver/README.md

 }
 ```

+For more configuration options look at the source code.

 ##Usage

 Before running PHP-Reaver stop any existing monitor interfaces you have started, PHP-Reaver will use airmon-ng to start / stop monitor interfaces.